feuster/ThemesLib/README.md

 # ThemesPreview
-The ThemePreview demo is a handy tool for showing all available Themes
+The ThemePreview demo is a handy tool for showing all available Themes.

 ThemePreview is licensed under GPL-2.0-only.